polkadot-developers/substrate-developer-hub.github.io/website/versioned_docs/version-v2.0.0-alpha.5/tutorials/creating-a-runtime-module.md

 ## Publish Your Pallet

-Once your pallet is no longer in test phase, you should consider publishing it to GitHub.
-Go ahead and [create a GitHub repository](https://help.github.com/en/articles/create-a-repo) and [push your pallet's code](https://help.github.com/en/articles/pushing-to-a-remote) to it.
+Once your pallet is no longer in test phase, you should consider publishing it to GitHub or crates.io.

+### Publishing on GitHub
+To publish on GitHub, you need to [create a GitHub repository](https://help.github.com/en/articles/create-a-repo) and [push your pallet's code](https://help.github.com/en/articles/pushing-to-a-remote) to it.

+### Publishing on Crates.io
+Crates.io allows permissionless publishing.
+Learn the proceedure following their own guide about [publishing on crates.io](https://doc.rust-lang.org/cargo/reference/publishing.html)

+## Updating your Runtime's Dependecy
-With the code on GitHub, your pallet is properly published.
-Congratulations!
-Now we just need to update your node to use the code that is on GitHub instead of a hard-coded file system path.
-The final edit to your runtime's `Cargo.toml` file is to update its dependency on your pallet.
-The new code is:
+With your pallet now published on GitHub, crates.io, or both, we can update your runtime to use the code that is published instead of a hard-coded file system path.

-**`my-node/runtime/Cargo.toml`**
+### Dependencies from GitHub

+**`runtime/Cargo.toml`**

 ```TOML
 [dependencies.your-pallet-name]